Billazbong/Taquin-Solver/README.md

-#TAQUIN RESOLVER
+# TAQUIN SOLVER
-Here is a taquin resolver made in python, using DFS, BFS and A* algorithm
+A taquin solver made in python, using DFS, BFS and A* algorithm